Antigua and Barbuda: Economy

-The twin-island nation's agricultural production is focused on its domestic market and constrained by a limited water supply and a labour shortage stemming from the lure of higher wages in tourism and construction work.
+The nation, which consists of two islands, directs the majority of its agricultural production toward the markets that are found within the nation.
+This is done despite the fact that the nation has a limited water supply and a shortage of laborers as a result of the higher wages offered in the tourism and construction industries.

 Manufacturing comprises 2% of GDP and is made up of enclave-type assembly for export, the major products being bedding, handicrafts, and electronic components.
 Prospects for economic growth in the medium term will continue to depend on income growth in the industrialised world, especially in the United States, from which about one-third to one-half of all tourists come.

 Access to biocapacity is lower than world average.
 In 2016, Antigua and Barbuda had 0.8 global hectares of biocapacity per person within its territory, much less than the world average of 1.6 global hectares per person.
 In 2016, Antigua and Barbuda used 4.3 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use more biocapacity than Antigua and Barbuda contains.
 As a result, Antigua and Barbuda are running a biocapacity deficit.

-Antigua and Barbuda also uses an economic citizenship program to spur investment into the country.